Kyle Tucker Player Props: Astros vs. Marlins

-Kyle Tucker -- with a slugging percentage of .632 in his past 10 games, including four home runs -- will be in action for the Houston Astros versus the Miami Marlins, with Braxton Garrett on the hill, on August 14 at 6:40 PM ET.
+On Tuesday, Kyle Tucker (batting .237 in his past 10 games) and the Houston Astros play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
+First pitch is at 6:40 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Angels.
+In his previous game he had a hitless showing (0-for-4) against the Marlins.

 Kyle Tucker Game Info & Props vs. the Marlins